Co-Founder, Chairman and Partner

 Matilde holds a master’s degree from the London School of Economics and Political Science and is an advisor at Bloomberg Beta and Startupbootcamp, where she advises early-stage technology companies on growth, product development and operations.

-Svenja joined Hambro Perks in April this year to focus on the German and Nordic regions as well as to work alongside Portfolio Manager Jemma Bruton and Richard Tufft, Venture Partner and Co-Head, in building out the EMEA secondaries fund, the Access Fund.
+Svenja joined HP’s investment team in 2019 to focus on the German and Nordic regions as well as to work on building out HP’s later-stage secondaries fund.

-Prior to her recent appointment, Svenja worked as part of the Equity Capital Markets team at Morgan Stanley, where she covered German-speaking Europe.
-Here she worked on numerous equity transactions for tech clients in particular, including Delivery Hero, HelloFresh, and Scout24.
+Prior to HP, Svenja worked at Morgan Stanley, where she worked on numerous equity transactions for tech clients in particular.
 Previous to this, Svenja worked on EY’s Transaction Advisory Services team and gained start-up experience at an early-stage venture in London, as well as Rocket Internet in Berlin.
-Svenja holds a master’s degree in International Business from The University of St Andrews and a dual study bachelor’s degree in Financial Management which she did in cooperation with ExxonMobil.
-She speaks English, German, Swedish and has basic knowledge in French.
+Svenja holds a master’s degree in International Business from the University of St Andrews and a dual study bachelor’s degree in Financial Management which she did in cooperation with ExxonMobil She speaks English, German, Swedish and has basic knowledge in French.

-Hasan works in Strategic Relationships and Investor Relations at Hambro Perks, his focus is on working with our clients and running the operational aspects of the firm.
+Hasan is the Head of Operations at Hambro Perks, his focus is on working with our clients across investor relations and running the operational aspects of the firm.

 Hasan started as a graduate engineer working in the world of technology startups.
 With expertise in company technology and process, Hasan became an IT consultant and worked on some of Vodafone’s largest technology implementation projects globally before running operations at an FCA regulated fintech in London.
 Hasan holds a first class degree in automotive engineering, speaks two languages and setup a wine importing business in Japan.